 - Parking or extra garage: if you have a car or a motorcycle, for example, you might have to pay for a personal parking space.

 Finally, a saving grace.
-How did we forget to mention the housing allowance?
-Housing allowance, for those of you who don’t know, is an aid from the Dutch government targeted towards students and other citizens who might not be able to afford their monthly rent.
-Basically, if you meet the requirements and if you apply, you might be able to get a monthly contribution to your rent.
+Housing allowance is an aid from the Dutch government targeted towards students and other citizens who might not be able to afford their monthly rent.
+Basically, if you meet the requirements and apply, you might be able to get a monthly contribution to your rent.

-This housing allowance is a very significant contribution to your apartment budget as a portion (or all) of your rent can be covered, leaving you more freedom when it comes to spending your money.
-Depending on your status (whether you are below the income threshold), you can receive different amounts of contribution.
-You can use College Life's Housing Allowance Calculator to see how much you are eligible for.
+This housing allowance is a significant contribution to your apartment budget, because you can cover a portion of your rent and have more freedom when it comes to spending your money.
+You can use College Life's calculator to see how much you are eligible for the housing allowance.

-When it comes to housing allowance, you need to make sure you know whether you have a toeslagpartner or not.
+When it comes to housing allowance, you need to know whether you have a toeslagpartner or not.
 That is essentially a partner that applies for the allowance with you.
 In your case, as a student, it could be your housemate or maybe a sibling that you are living with.
-You can read more about toeslagpartners on this blog post, which explains it in more detail.

-- Read our extensive Student Housing Guide to get a detailed overview of what sort of things you should be expecting from living in the Netherlands.
-Here, we cover where to find a place to live, what utilities you should expect to pay for, and much more!
+- The Student Housing Guide to get a detailed overview of what sort of things you should be expecting from living in the Netherlands such as where to find a place to live, what housing contracts are like, and what utilities you should expect to pay for.

-- Sharing is caring.
-Splitting rent between friends will be cheaper than doing it alone.
+- Splitting rent between friends is much cheaper than doing it alone.

 - City centres are always more expensive.
 However, living further away can mean higher transportation costs (or it just takes longer to bike).

-Now you should have a better idea of what to keep in mind when you are budgeting for your next apartment.
-Apartment hunting can be a really dull process but with these tips you can definitely streamline your search process!
+Apartment hunting can be a really dull process but, with these tips, you can definitely streamline your search process!
 Good luck!